 Note that the Windows system requires a minimum of 15GB of free space on the C: drive system partition.
-In order to prevent system problems it is recommended that you save the captured video file to a location other than the C: drive (see "Set Capture File" on page 7 - 6), limit the file size of the captured video (see "Pre-Allocating File Space" on page 7 - 6) or reduce video resolution (see below).
+In order to prevent system problems it is recommended that you save the captured video file to a location other than the C: drive (see "Set Capture File" on page 7 - 6), limit the file size of the captured video or reduce video resolution (see below).